-At December 31, 2020 the Group did not own Italian government bonds classifiable in the HTC&S portfolio.
-During the reporting period, in fact, they were all sold, realising revenues of €363,000, before the tax effect, in the income statement classified under item 100 "Gains (losses) on disposal or repurchase of: financial assets measured at fair value through OCI".
+At December 31, 2020 the Bank did not own any Italian government securities classifiable in the HTC&S portfolio.
+During the reporting period, in fact, they were sold, realising revenues of €363,000, before the tax effect, in the income statement classified under item 100 "Gains (losses) on disposal or repurchase of: financial assets measured at fair value through OCI".